 Stockholm’s restaurant offerings are among the best in the world.
 Our curiosity in food cultures and influences from holiday travels has created a diverse, international selection of restaurants to suit all tastes.
-But the classics are still here: meatballs with mashed potatoes at Victoria in Kungsträdgården or why not have a Wallenbergare at restaurant Prinsen.
+But the classics are still here: meatballs with mashed potatoes at Den Gyldene Freden in Old Town or why not have a Wallenbergare at restaurant Prinsen.

 For those who want to enjoy the fruits of the sea, we recommend Wedholms Fisk.
 And for those of you who want to try vegetarian, there is an abundance of options, such as Hermans at the edge of a steep slope down toward Stadsgården and with a view of all of Stockholm’s city center.